LabSid-USP/RUBEM/doc/source/groundwater.rst

   that names the period and the listing file, and the run stops, keeping its run directory; in a calibration the evaluation fails and is ranked behind every other.
-That holds when the solver fails at the last time step of the period, which is always the case with ``dis.nstp`` 1.
+That holds when the solver fails at the last time step of the period, which is always the case with the default ``dis.nstp`` of 1.
 With more time steps, a failure at an earlier one stops MODFLOW before it writes the heads of the period, and the PCRaster MODFLOW extension then ends the whole process (``Can not open head value result file``) instead of returning an error; the run directory, with ``pcrmf.lst``, is kept.
-In a calibration that ends the worker process, and with it the calibration.
+In a calibration that ends the worker process, and with it the calibration, which is why ``rubem calibrate`` warns when ``dis.nstp`` is above 1.
 - The MODFLOW packages are DIS, BAS, BCF, RCH, RIV, GHB, DRN and the PCG solver, and no other: no well package (WEL), no other flow package or solver.